nophead/NopSCADlib/docs/usage.md

 Similarly simple vitamins like rods that only need two parameters don't need named lists, so only have a single file.

 Each property in the object type list is assessed by a function to give it a name and isolate the rest of the code from changes to the list order.
-Only the property accessor functions need to be kept in sync with the object deffinitions.
+Only the property accessor functions need to be kept in sync with the object definitions.
-These functions take a particular form, so they can be scrapped out and added to the documentation as properties.
+These functions take a particular form, so they can be scraped out and added to the documentation as properties.
 E.g.

     function spring_od(type)     = type[1]; //!
 Outside diameter